 Since version 2.5, we’ve added analytics to the plugin to better understand users’ behavior with the plugin.
 And the results of this study were that most of the users were using the default settings.
-There are two reasons of such results, which are either:
+There are two reasons for such results, which are either:

-- Users were fine with the default settings, which is fine since it is the main selling point of the plugin; or:
+- Users were fine with the default settings, which is fine since it’s the main selling point of the plugin; or:

 - Users didn’t bother meddling with the settings or reading the documentation, which explains why a lot of users never heard about accent color or even the Material Theme Switcher.

 As a result, we’ve started to wonder how to make users more aware of the different features of the plugin.
 Documentation

 helps, but clearly

 nobody few people read the documentation, so we’ve ruled it out.
 Then I

 remembered that IntelliJ products show a wizard at the first start, helping people discover features and plugins.
 If